ProgerXP/Notepad2e/README.md

 ### [NEW] Find Next/Previous Word
 Vim-like Edit > Find Next/Previous Word (**Ctrl+[Shift]+8**) commands for quick case-insensitive navigation between highlighted words.
 It's independent of highlight mode settings and of normal Find/Replace and doesn't affect the latter's state. #38

 If there's no selection then these search for word at cursor (or for nearby next/previous word).
-If there's selection then these search for previously used word (not for selection!).
+If there's selection then these search for previously used word (not for selection!) starting after last selected symbol.

 Related settings:
 * `FindWordMatchCase`